ratgdo/homekit-ratgdo/README.md

 That's it!

+> [!IMPORTANT]
+> If you experience very slow or poor connection accessing the ratgdo device web page then try moving the device further away from the garage door opener.
+Several users have reported that this can improve reliability of the connection.
+We do not know why this is the case but may suggest some RF interference between the door opener and the ratgdo device.

 ## Using ratgdo Webpage

 Before pairing to HomeKit / Apple Home you should open up the ratgdo webpage and configure basic settings.
 Simply enter the local IP address of the ratgdo device to access the settings page to set a more appropriate device name and check that your door protocol is correct.